tiagojsm7/wit-challenge/README.md

 }
 ```

 The `message` attribute contains a message commonly used to indicate errors.
-If there are no errors message should be "Ok".
+If there are no errors message is "Ok".

 The `result` attribute contains the operation result returned by the API.
 If an error occurs result will be "null".